 The state-of-the-art machines with modern equipment and facilities for renal biopsy operate 24/7 at full capacity across all CARE hospitals.
 A renal biopsy is performed on an outpatient basis or in the radiology department if an ultrasound or CT scan is needed by following the international standards of protocols and minimally invasive procedures.
 Our well-trained and highly experienced staff take care of the preliminary procedures which involve taking blood and urine tests to ensure that renal biopsy on the patient will not be risky due to any condition that the person is suffering from.
-The renal biopsy typically takes about one hour involving either of the following procedures:
+The renal biopsy typically takes about one hour and involves either of the following procedures:

 In this procedure, the doctor will put a patient on sedatives through an intravenous line.
 Our multidisciplinary team of doctors will monitor the health throughout the procedure and put local anesthesia on the part where a small incision will be made and tissue will be extracted guided by an ultrasound or a CT scan.
 Two types of percutaneous renal biopsy are available out of which the doctor will decide upon as required for tissue removal.

-Fine needle aspiration- in this method, small kidney tissue is extracted using a small, thin needle attached to a syringe.
+Fine needle aspiration- In this method, small kidney tissue is extracted using a small, thin needle attached to a syringe.

-Needle core biopsy- this method is used for removing a larger renal tissue sample with the help of a spring-loaded needle.
+Needle core biopsy- This method is used for removing a larger renal tissue sample with the help of a spring-loaded needle.